Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Is it realistic to exit with profit in Christchurch as of 2026?

-The minimum holding period in Christchurch that most often makes exiting with profit realistic is around 5 years, which gives enough time for capital growth to absorb transaction costs and market fluctuations.
+The minimum realistic holding period is usually about 5 years, because that gives enough time for rent growth, wage growth, inflation, and capital growth to absorb buying and selling costs.

 What sources have we used to write this blog article?